 Dates of 2019 Residency: Late August, 2019 - end of May, 2020

 Weekly Schedule: Monday-Friday from 8:30am-5:00pm.
 Includes 10 class hours and 30 clinical hours each week.

 Requires one on-call night every two weeks and one weekend on-call per six weeks of class (may change pending class size).
 Paid Residency: $25K-$27K plus benefits package.

 Spiritual Care at St. Mark’s Hospital is proud member of the Schwartz Center Community.
 In partnership with St. Mark’s Hospital, Schwartz Rounds are a monthly forum where clinical caregivers discuss social and emotional issues that arise when caring for patients.
-Schwartz Rounds are open to all St. Mark’s hospital employees and physicians, offering a forum for open and honest discussion on the social and emotional issues that arise in caring for patients.
+Schwartz Rounds are open to all St. Mark’s hospital employees and physicians, offering time for open and honest discussion on the social and emotional issues that arise in caring for patients.